 1 – Create Excellent Content

 Marketing and creative social media campaigns can help your business to succeed.
 But if your site doesn’t feature quality content, consumers won’t stick around.
-The most crucial part of membership consistency is to create excellent content that is worth a subscription.
+The most crucial part of membership program consistency is to create excellent content that is worth a subscription.

 Rates of member retention depend on your site’s ability to meet your members’ needs.
 Members need to see your website as an authority on their chosen topic.